poshjosh/chinomsoikwuagwu.com/2020/02/14/AWS-Load-Balancers_How-they-work-and-differences-between-them.md

-Supported protocols       | TCP, TLS, UDP, TCP_UDP | HTTP, HTTPS Support for lamda targets | No                     | Yes SSL server certificate    | Exactly One            | At least one
+Supported protocols       | TCP, TLS, UDP, TCP_UDP | HTTP, HTTPS Support for lamda targets | No                     | Yes SSL server certificate    | Exactly One            | At least one Web access via            | fixed IP               | DNS (URL)

+Network Load Balancers expose a fixed IP to the public web, therefore allowing your application to be predictably reached using these IPs, while allowing you to scale your application behind the Network Load Balancer using an ASG.

+Application and Classic Load Balancers expose a fixed DNS (=URL) rather than the IP address.
+So these are incorrect options for the given use-case.

 ### Load Balancing and Availability Zones ###